teerasej/Ionic-Example-SQLite/README.md

 ```
 Then go on.

+## Important Note

+ngCordova's SQLite plugin doesn't work on Web browser.
+You've to run the project in Simulator or real device.

 ## Instruction, Explanation, and tutorial

 I explain all essential part of this app in my blog: http://nextflow.in.th/en/2015/easy-way-to-work-with-sqlite-database-in-ionic-framework/